OpenRiskNet/workshop/wp2-deployment-workshop-2019/README.md

 -   [Tutorial 5](tutorial-5/README.md) - Probes and resource limits
 -   [Tutorial 6](tutorial-6/README.md) - Advanced deployment techniques

-This workshop is loosely based around the content of [this webinar](https://openrisknet.org/events/66/) that took place in June 2019.
+This workshop is loosely based around the content of the [webinar](https://openrisknet.org/events/66/) that took place in June 2019.

 ---